 About Julian Vasquez Heilig

-Dean Julian Vasquez Heilig’s work has been cited by the New York Times, Washington Post, Associated Press, USAToday, Education Week, Huffington Post and other print and electronic media outlets.
-He has also appeared to discuss his research on local and national radio and TV including PBS, NBC, NPR, Univision, and MSNBC.
-Notably, Harvard’s Education Next magazine named him as one of the top ten education policy voices— the #2 ranked professor in the US.
+His research has been cited by the New York Times, Washington Post, Associated Press, USAToday, Education Week, Huffington Post and other print and electronic media outlets.
+He has also appeared on local and national radio and TV including CBS, PBS, NBC, NPR, Univision, and MSNBC.

-Julian obtained his Ph.D. in Education Administration and Policy Analysis and a Masters in Sociology from Stanford University.
-He also holds a Masters of Higher Education and a Bachelor’s of History and Psychology from the University of Michigan Ann Arbor.
+Dean Vasquez Heilig received his Ph.D. in Educational Policy Analysis and Administration and a Master’s degree in Sociology from Stanford University.
+He also earned a Master’s in Higher Education—with a year in the Ford School of Public Policy— and a B.A. in History and Psychology from the University of Michigan.

 Follow him on Twitter @ProfessorJVH.